bankar-pratik/bankar-pratik/README.md

-# 👨‍💻 Pratk Bankar - Full Stack Developer 👨‍💻
+# 👨‍💻 Pratik Bankar - Full Stack Developer 👨‍💻

 ### Hi there!
 I'm  Pratk Bankar, a Full Stack Developer with experience building web applications using a wide range of technologies including: